Parry-Parry/tadNotes/TaD.md

 - The simplest way to do smoothing is to add one to all the bigram counts,  before we normalize them into probabilities
 - All the counts that used to be zero will nowhave a count of 1, the counts of 1 will be 2, and so on

-_Laplace smoothing does not perform well enough to be used in modern n\-gram models, but it usefully introduces many of the concepts that wesee in other smoothing algorithms, gives a useful baseline, and is also a practical smoothing algorithm for other tasks liketext classification._
+_Laplace smoothing does not perform well enough to be used in modern n\-gram models, but it usefully introduces many of the concepts that we see in other smoothing algorithms, gives a useful baseline, and is also a practical smoothing algorithm for other tasks liketext classification._

 Recall that the unsmoothed maximum likelihood estimate of the unigram probability of the word w<sub>i</sub> is its count c<sub>i</sub> normalized by the total number of word tokens N: